harryf/comedy/docs/_shows/20191104_Acid_4th_November_2019__20_mins.md

 >
 > And she said, "Dad, get me tampons."
 >
-> So I thought, "Hmm, okay."
+> So I thought, "Hm, okay."
 >
-> As a man, I have zero qualifications,
+> As a man, I have zero qualifications for this,
 >
 > but it can't be so hard.
 >
 > So I went back to Migo wearing a wig.
->
-> And I thought, "Oh, my God.
->
-> "I'm wearing a wig."
 >
 > And I took a look around,
 >